apache/incubator-retired-slider/app-packages/kafka/README.md

 To use the archive with embedded Slider, copy it to the machine from which you launch YARN applications (Hadoop client, gateway or edge node).
 Extract the file and configure Slider:

-If the environment variables `HADOOP_CONF_DIR` or `JAVA_HOME` are not already defined through your Hadoop installation, you can export them in  `slider-0.80.0-incubating/conf/slider-env.sh`
+If the environment variables `HADOOP_CONF_DIR` or `JAVA_HOME` are not already defined through your Hadoop installation, you can export them in  `slider-0.90.0-incubating/conf/slider-env.sh`

-Example for CDH 5.4:
+Example:
 ```
 export HADOOP_CONF_DIR=/etc/hadoop/conf
-export JAVA_HOME=/usr/java/jdk1.7.0_45-cloudera
+export JAVA_HOME=/usr/jdk64/jdk1.8.0_60
 ```
-If the registry ZooKeeper quorum was not already configured through Hadoop, modify `slider-0.80.0-incubating/conf/slider-client.xml`:
+If the registry ZooKeeper quorum was not already configured through Hadoop, modify `slider-0.90.0-incubating/conf/slider-client.xml`:
 ```
   <property>
     <name>hadoop.registry.zk.quorum</name>